Legal Dictionary: Personal injury legal-jargon explained in plain English

 Judicial Studies Board (see Judicial College Guidelines)

-Guidelines describing the amounts of compensation awarded by the courts in England and Wales for all manner of personal injuries.
+Early guidelines describing the amounts of compensation awarded by the courts in England and Wales for pain and suffering for all manner of personal injuries.
 It is a general guide with a range of compensation values for each injury and is updated annually.

 The Law Society is the official body which monitors all the solicitors practising in each country that makes up the UK.
 There is a Law Society for England and Wales, one for Scotland and one for Northern Ireland.

 Law Society accredited solicitor

 A solicitor who has proved to the Law Society to have sufficient experience and expertise to be endorsed by the Law Society as a specialist.
 The two main accreditation schemes for accident claims include personal injury accreditation and clinical negligence accreditation.

 Legal professional qualified to practise law in the UK – either a barrister or a solicitor.